BoiseStatePlanetary/susie/readme.md

 <small>NOTE: You also have the option to save this plot by setting `save_plot` to True and including a `file_path` parameter.
 This option is available for ALL plotting methods.</small>

-For more detailed data and visualizations, check out our documentation linked at the top of this ReadMe!
+For more details on methods, data, visualizations, and examples, check out our [ReadTheDocs page](https://susie.readthedocs.io/en/latest)!

 ## API documentation
 Documentation can be accessed on our public [ReadTheDocs page](https://susie.readthedocs.io/en/latest).